Military Student Loan Forgiveness & Repayment Programs

 Military Service Deferment

-Through Military Service Deferment, you can defer student loan repayment during qualifying active-duty or right after active-duty.
-This deferment program is typically offered for active-duty servicemembers during war, military operation, or national emergency.
+Through Military Service Deferment, you can defer student loan repayment during qualifying active duty or right after active duty.
+This deferment program is typically offered for active duty service members during war, military operations, or national emergencies.

 During this deferment, you will not be required to make loan payments, and no interest will accrue on your subsidized loans.
 There is no time limit on this deferment.
 (The previous 3-year limit was removed in 2007.)
 Deferment ends 180 days after demobilization.